bmoshe/bootcamp-backend/chapters/Chapter 2 - Serializers.md

 **NOTE**: Remember to define serializers for both the `Task` and `TaskList` models.

 # Chapter 2 - Checklist
+Here's a checklist of things that you should've covered by the time you've finished with this chapter:

+- [ ] Create a `TaskSerializer` and a `TaskListSerializer`.
+- [ ] Add necessary attributes associations to the serializers.

+(If only we had a TODO list app we could put these in!)

 | [&larr; Chapter 1](./Chapter%201%20-%20Models.md) | [Back to Intro](../README.md) | [Chapter 3 &rarr;](./Chapter%203%20-%20Controllers.md) |
 | --:| --:| --: |